jk-kashe/gcp-database-demos/spanner/finance-advisor/README.md

 ### Prereqs

-- Have a fresh, empty project ready
+- **Have a fresh, empty project ready**
+- The cloud shell / gcloud should be configured with target project as active project
 - Sufficient permissions to enable APIs, grant roles, provision resources, ...
 - Policies must permit public cloud run services